ysavourel/autotranslator/README.md

 # autotranslator
 Simple MT-based translator of documents using the [Okapi Framework](https://okapiframework.org).
+The tool demonstrate how to use Okapi's filters, pipelines and connectors to take a document and machine-translate it.

 ## To build
 To build the tool, from the project root directory: